-Problem Solution When you talk, other users tell you that your voice sounds choppy and breaks up at times during a conversation.
+Problem Solution When you attempt to download the PMC application from the server, you may receive an error message to inform you that the PMC is not available for download at this time.
+This problem may occur if the pmcsetup.exe file was erroneously modified, moved, renamed, or deleted from the server.
+Contact your system administrator for assistance.
+When you talk, other users tell you that your voice sounds choppy and breaks up at times during a conversation.
 If VAD is enabled, disable the setting in the Channels menu.
-See the "Configuring the Channels and Advanced Settings" section on page 5-7 for more information about VAD.
+Refer to the "Configuring the Channels and Advanced Settings" section in the "Configuring the PMC Application chapter" in the Cisco IPICS PMC Installation and User Guide, Release 2.0(1) for more information about VAD.
 If voice quality still sounds choppy, check the CPU activity on your client machine.
 If your CPU is overburdened by other programs that are running at the same time, there may insufficient CPU cycles for the PMC to run properly.
 You can check the CPU usage by opening Windows Task Manager and clicking on the Performance tab.
 If your CPU utilization appears high, check the applications that are running by clicking the Applications tab and then close any programs that do not need to be open.
 When you talk, other users tell you that your voice sounds low.
 Check the placement of your microphone so that it is positioned between 2 and 6 inches from your mouth.
 If necessary, reposition the microphone for optimum use.
 If your microphone gain is set too low, VAD may be interfering with and disabling output; this activity can result in choppy voice quality.
 Check your audio settings to make sure that the volume is not set too low.
 If the volume is set low, increase the input gain on your microphone by sliding the bar up on the volume controls to increase the volume.
-When you talk, other users tell you that they hear a persistent or intermittent noise, such as a hum.
-The existence of a persistent or intermittent noise, such as a hum, when you talk may be due to defective headset hardware.
-In this situation, Cisco recommends that you isolate the source of the audio quality issue by replacing the defective headset with a new, high-quality headset.
-For more information about voice quality, see the "Voice Quality Tips" section on page 2-12.

-Table 8-1 PMC Error Conditions (continued)
+Table 4-1 PMC Error Conditions (continued)